Stability of Continuous Time Quantum Walks in Complex Networks: Abstract

 \section{Abstract}

-{We investigate the stability of continuous-time quantum walks (CTQWs) in a range of network topologies under different decoherence mechanisms, defining stability as the system’s ability to preserve quantum properties over time.
-The networks studied range from homogeneous to heterogeneous structures, including cycle, complete, Erdős–Rényi, small-world, scale-free, and star topologies.
-The decoherence models considered are intrinsic decoherence, Haken–Strobl noise, and quantum stochastic walks (QSWs).
-To assess quantum stability, we employ several metrics: node occupation probabilities, the $\ell_1$-norm of coherence, fidelity with the initial state, quantum-classical distance, and von Neumann entropy.
-Our results reveal that the interplay of both network topology and decoherence model influences coherence preservation.
-Intrinsic decoherence results in the slowest decay of coherence, followed by Haken–Strobl noise, while QSW causes the most rapid loss of coherence.
-The stability ranking among network topologies varies depending on the decoherence model and quantifier used.
-For example, under Haken–Strobl and intrinsic decoherence, the quantum-classical distance ranks the cycle network more stable than scale-free networks, although other metrics consistently favour scale-free topologies.
-In general, heterogeneous networks, such as star and scale-free networks, exhibit the highest stability, whereas homogeneous topologies, such as cycle and Erdős–Rényi networks, are more vulnerable to decoherence.
-The complete graph, despite its homogeneity, remains highly stable due to its dense connectivity.
-Furthermore, in heterogeneous networks, the centrality of the initialized node, measured by degree or closeness, has a pronounced impact on stability, underscoring the role of local topological features in quantum dynamics. }
+We investigate the stability of continuous-time quantum walks (CTQW) across cycle, complete, star, Erdős–Rényi, small-world, and scale-free topologies under energy-based intrinsic decoherence, node-based Haken–Strobl noise, and edge-based quantum stochastic walk (QSW) decoherence.
+Defining stability as the preservation of quantum properties, we characterize it using node probabilities, $\ell_1$-norm of coherence, fidelity, quantum-classical distance, and von Neumann entropy.
+Our results show that intrinsic decoherence preserves coherence longest, while QSW causes the most rapid decay.
+Stability rankings varies and depend on the decoherence types, network structure, and properties of node where walker is initialized specifically in heterogeneous networks.
+Dense connected network like complete and heterogeneous networks, for instance star, and scale-free are stable under Haken–Strobl noise but become uniquely fragile under QSW when initialized on high-degree nodes.
+However, these same networks, due to their inherent localization, exhibit lower coherence in the noiseless regime, highlighting a fundamental trade-off between localization and coherence.
+Furthermore, the centrality of the initialization node has a pronounced impact on relaxation time and stability measures, underscoring the critical role of local topological features in quantum dynamics.